enhorn/OneCloudyKitty/README.md

     init () {
         // Takes an optional `NSPredicate` parameter for filtering the fetched entities.
-        // Also has an optional time intervall for pulling.
+        // Also has an optional time interval for pulling.
 Defaults to `5` minutes. subscriber = OneSubscriber<SomeEntity>(controller: controller)
         subscriber.start() // Starts pulling data
     }